 - Visiting a scholarship’s website—Once a certain program catches your eye, you should visit their website to find all necessary information before you start with the application process

-- Using DoNotPay—With our app, you have all these steps mashed into one.
+- Using DoNotPay—With , you have all these steps mashed into one.
 You need only a few minutes to answer a few questions, and you’ll get a personalized list of all available scholarships for which you’re eligible

 Each program has its own application process, so you need to make sure you get prepared for it before you start applying.
 Alongside respecting the deadline, you should check if you fulfill all the requirements.
 Scholarships also require applicants to submit paperwork, which may include:

 - Letter of recommendation from your priest

 - Proof of participation within the Catholic community